jpmorganchase/payments/README.md

-# Demo Wholesale Payments App
+# Demo Wholesale Payments App - Unicorn Finance

-Our goal is to create re-usable sample apps that external developers can leverage as reference.
+Our goal is to create re-usable sample apps that external developers can leverage as reference for JP Morgan APIs.
+We have created Unicorn Finance as a sample application showcasing the capabilities of our core APIs.

 See our project running on codesandbox [here](https://codesandbox.io/s/unicornfinance-msbct)